SoftwareAG/sagdevops-templates/templates/sag-is-cloudstreams/README.md

 ### Provisioning CloudStreams on Microservices Runtime

-Provision an instance of Microservices Runtime on managed node with alias `dev1`:
+1. Provision an instance of Microservices Runtime on managed node with alias `dev1` using the sag-msc-server template:

 ```bash
 sagcc exec templates composite apply sag-msc-server nodes=dev1 \